Python3pkg/Color_detection_Project/README.md

 	- Follow the instructions from the installer
 	- During installation, check in the command prompt if "pip" is going to be installed
-	- If not, follow the official installation guide: https://pip.pypa.io/en/stable/installing/
+	- If not installed, follow the official installation guide: https://pip.pypa.io/en/stable/installing/
 	- After installation completed, check the PATH environment variable
 	- If not already set, add the following to your PATH (replace X):